simonmichael/hledger/hledger/hledger.m4.md

 If this causes difficulty, you can always run the add-on directly, without using `hledger`:
 `hledger-ui --watch` or `hledger-web --serve`.

+# Options

+Run `hledger -h` to see general command line help, and general options which are common to most hledger commands.
+These options can be written anywhere on the command line.
+They can be grouped into help, input, and reporting options:

+## General help options

+_helpoptions_

+## General input options

+_inputoptions_

+## General reporting options

+_reportingoptions_

 # Command line tips

 Here are some details useful to know about for hledger command lines (and elsewhere).
 Feel free to skip this section until you need it.

+## Option repetition

+If options are repeated in a command line, hledger will generally use the last (right-most) occurence.
+Some of the boolean flags will toggle if repeated; these include:
+`--invert`,
+`--transpose`,
+`-r/--related`,
+`-%/--percent`,
+`-E/--empty`,
+`-N/--no-total`,
+`-T/--row-total`,
+`-A/--average`, and
+`-S/--sort-amount`.

 ## Special characters